bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 -------
 Purpose
 -------
-This English Ivy Ideal Habitat Suitability Analysis seeks to identify areas within Baltimore, MD that may be ideal English Ivy habitats in order to create target areas for invasive removal efforts.
+This English Ivy Ideal Habitat Suitability Analysis seeks to select sites within Baltimore, MD that may be ideal English Ivy habitats and meet the criteria for target areas for invasive removal efforts.

 ------
 Method